shindigira/GameStar/README.md

 ### App Flow

 - **On initial load, a request is sent to the RAWG API to fetch the latest game releases.
 Automatically, a random game is selected and placed into the selected view (Hero view) which subsequently fetches said random game's summary from ChatGPT.**
-- **The user is then able to select one of the other games to be the in the selected view.**
+- **The user is then able to select one of the other games to be in the selected view (Hero view).**

 ### Other